 Whether you prefer rich gold vermeil or elegant silver, these graceful earrings can be worn for any occasion and in any context, formal or informal.
 Wear them for a big night out, or just to make yourself feel a little more special.
+They would make a lovely and thoughtful gift for your bridesmaids to wear on the big day, and to thank them.
 The curve, so characteristic of anticlastic raising, gently continues underneath the earlobe while the satin-matte texture gives a rich soft lustre.

 Whether you choose gold vermeil or silver, the studs can be kept tarnish-free by means of this simple method.

 Free gift wrapping can be selected at the checkout.

 Postage is free.
 Your order will be posted at no extra charge by Royal Mail Special Delivery (within the UK only).
 I am happy to ship outside the UK - I will pay the postage but the buyer will be responsible for any fees, duties or taxes which may be levied for delivery.
 I will send you the tracking number for the parcel.
 I am currently not posting to countries in the EU due to the complexity of the new rules.
 I aim to post within 5 days when the item is in stock; pieces made to order may take 2-4 weeks.

 Please email me at email@example.com if there's anything further you would like to know.